-In addition to the facilitator guide, the auditor was provided with the training activity enrollment/attendance roster for in service training conducted on 01/16/2019 which was taught by the PREA Investigator for the facility.
-The facility staff also had training on 11/27/2018 which covered PREA and also involved a guest speaker from the Southern Arizona Center against Sexual Assault.
+In addition to the facilitator guide, the auditor was provided with the roster for all facility staff and when they completed the PREA Overview in 2019.
 All staff attending the training is required to sign the staff policy training acknowledgement form.
-PREA training is held for all staff on a yearly basis which exceeds the requirement of training every two years.
+By policy, PREA training is held for all staff on a yearly basis which exceeds the requirement of training every two years.